 Live TV streaming services are sometimes called “skinny bundles,” because they feature slimmed-down selections of much-loved networks, rather than the bulky and fluff-filled bundles that cable and satellite like to specialize in.
 That brings down the price, as does the competition between these services (with none of the infrastructure concerns that plague cable, there are no regional monopolies in live TV streaming services).

 All of that makes live TV streaming services a great way to watch E! without cable.
-Of course, to watch E! without cable on one of these services, you need to pick one that includes an E! live stream – which is why we listed out all of the ones that do below.
+Of course, to watch E! without cable on one of these services, you need to pick one that includes an E! live stream – which is why we listed out all of the best ones that do below.
 Read on!

 Hulu with Live TV is the live TV streaming service that builds on Hulu’s already-great reputation for streaming.
 Hulu has long been a player in the streaming video on demand (SVOD) market, where it competes with Netflix, among other services.
 Hulu’s live TV service is a worthy competitor in this related market, and its sole bundle is available for an affordable $39.99 per month.
 You can read our review of Hulu here.
 If you prefer to just take a look at it yourself, you know the drill: sign up for the free trial via the link below.